safaabbes/thesis-project/README.md

 - [x] Run Baseline Training for 40 epochs and saving confusion matrices for comparision with new models (Use SENTRY's model and original ResNet50)
 - [x] Implement Model v2 with domainNet clustering
 - [x] Test Model v2
+- [ ] Create a "confusion matrix" that computes the difference between the baseline and the new model to see the influence of super-classes
+- [ ] Run Model V1 Training with 50 epochs, gamma=alpha=0.5 on all directions
+- [ ] implement Grad-Cam and vizualize fixed samples
+- [ ] Try to make hyperparameter fine-tuning with wandb sweep
+- [ ] Implement v3 model (2 cluster model)
+- [ ] Try Tests with CLIP (https://github.com/openai/CLIP)
+- [ ] check for new papers mentioning SENTRY

 (28/11/2022)
 - [x] fix number of samples used for each training step